Tried and true travel tips to keep your toddler happy and mama sane

 Kids are everywhere, no matter what city, state, or country you visit.
 Do you know what that means?
 If you realize you need more baby wipes, diapers, or food pouches, you can always snag it at your destination.
 The same goes for your baby gear.

-If you need to use your toddler car seat for the airplane (it’s not required for children under two years of age, but that may be changing soon), there is an easy to attach mechanism that will strap your child’s car seat to your rolling carry-on suitcase so you don’t have to carry it around (and yes the baby can still stay in the seat!)
+If you need to use your toddler car seat for the airplane, there is an easy to attach mechanism that will strap your child’s car seat to your rolling carry-on suitcase so you don’t have to carry it around (and the baby can still stay in the chair!)
 You need all the extra hands you can get.

-I also HIGHLY recommend for travels that you invest in a piddle pad.
-A piddle pad is a waterproof seat liner that protects the car seat or stroller from diaper leaks and unsightly potty-training accidents.
-Nothing is worse than your child pooing and peeing all over their car seat and there is no way to clean it out.
+I also highly recommend for travels that you invest in a pee pad.
+A pee pad is a waterproof seat liner that protects the car seat or stroller from diaper leaks and icky potty-training accidents.
+Nothing is worse than your child pooing and peeing all over their car seat, and there is no way to clean it out.

-Most plane bathrooms are the size of a broom closet and flight attendants CANNOT grant access to their food prep area for you to rinse your child’s unsanitary explosion.
+Most plane bathrooms are the size of a broom closet, and flight attendants cannot grant access to their food prep area to rinse your child’s unsanitary explosion.
 I’m sure you can understand.

 2. Don’t vaccinate and travel

 Like you really want to deal with explosion diapers, fevers, and extra crankiness on your day of travel.
 Babies and toddlers are forever getting shots.
-Make sure you book vaccinations at least one week prior to upcoming travels to avoid potential issues.
+Make sure you book vaccinations at least one week before upcoming trips to avoid potential issues.

 It was like we dipped my husband’s truck in a Coachella port-a-potty.
 We had to find a gas station to take apart her car seat and hose it down.
 It was BAD.
 Learn from my mistakes.

-3. Arrive to airport with time to spare
+3. Arrive to the airport with time to spare

 You know how long it takes just to get out of the car with kids, well imagine checking in, dropping off luggage, going through security, with hundreds of people, then trekking to your gate.
-And, you only hope your child doesn’t have a tantrum or accident which forces you to stop and drop.
+You only hope your child doesn’t have a tantrum or accident, which forces you to stop and drop.

 You don’t need the added stress of rushing from one spot to the next.
 It’s not fun to run with toddlers and crap laden on your back like a turtle shell.
-Build in plenty of time to arrive at your departure gate…peacefully.
+Carve in plenty of time to arrive at your departure gate peacefully.

 4. Master the art of negotiation

-It’s awesome that you don’t have to pay for children under two years old to fly (if they’re a lap baby).
-Hosting a toddler on your lap whose soul sister is a wild chicken, however, can be rough.
+Incredibly, you don’t have to pay for children under two years old to fly (if they’re a lap baby).
+Hosting a baby on your lap who just eats and sleeps typically is easy peasy.
+Hosting a growing toddler on your lap whose soul sister is a wild chicken, however, can be rough.